Secure CheckoutPersonal information is secured with SSL technology.

 Department of Information Systems, San Jorge University, Spain

 Fatos Xhafa received his PhD in Computer Science in 1998 from the Department of Computer Science of the Technical University of Catalonia (UPC), Barcelona, Spain.
 Currently, he holds a permanent position of Professor Titular at UPC, BarcelonaTech.
 He was a Visiting Professor at Birkbeck College, University of London (UK) during academic year 2009-2010 and Research Associate at Drexel University, Philadelphia (USA) during academic term 2004/2005.
-Dr. Xhafa has widely published in peer reviewed international journals, conferences/workshops, book chapters and edited books and proceedings in the field (http://dblp.uni-trier.de/pers/hd/x/Xhafa:Fatos).
-He is awarded teaching and research merits by Spanish Ministry of Science and Education.
-Dr. Xhafa has an extensive editorial and reviewing service.
-He is editor in Chief of International Journal of Grid and Utility Computing and International Journal of Space-based and Situated Computing from Inderscience.
+Dr. Xhafa has widely published in peer reviewed international journals, conferences/workshops, book chapters and edited books and proceedings in the field.
+He has been awarded teaching and research merits by Spanish Ministry of Science and Education.
+He is Editor-in-Chief of International Journal of Grid and Utility Computing and International Journal of Space-based and Situated Computing from Inderscience.
 He is actively participating in the organization of several international conferences and workshops.
-His research interests include parallel and distributed algorithms, optimization, networking, P2P and Cloud computing, security and trustworthy computing, among others.
-He can be reached at email@example.com and more information can be found at http://www.cs.upc.edu/~fatos/
+His research interests include parallel and distributed algorithms, optimization, networking, P2P and Cloud computing, and security and trustworthy computing.

 Elsevier.com visitor survey